isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 ### Ex3: TCP Traffic Shifting: Weight-based TCP routing

+Requirements:

+* You'll need to deploy from the istio samples the sleep and tcp-echo-services.
+* You need to create a dedicated TCP gateway for load balancing that TCP traffic.
-You will send 100% of the TCP traffic to tcp-echo:v1.
-Then, you will route 20% of the TCP traffic to tcp-echo:v2 using Istio’s weighted routing feature.
+* You will send 100% of the TCP traffic to tcp-echo:v1.
+* After, You will route 20% of the TCP traffic to tcp-echo:v2.
+* Check that it working as expected.

 <details>
   <summary>Solution</summary>